How to Thicken Soup: 17 Healthy Ways to Make Soup More Creamy

 They can also add a rich flavor to soup and other dishes geared towards the earthy palate.
 Blend about one-quarter of avocado into your soup to provide a delicious and creamy texture.

-You can blend it using an immersion blender or transfer your soup to a blender to blend.
+You can blend it using an immersion blender or transfer your soup to a food processor to make pureed soups.

 7. Nuts or Nut Flours

 Nuts are rich in proteins, fats and minerals that help promote health and wellness.
-Grinding 1 cup of nuts (in a blender or coffee griner) will make your soups thick and velvety.
+Grinding 1 cup of nuts (in a blender or coffee grinder) will make your soups thick and velvety.

 Any nuts in your home will work, but my preference is for are cashews and pecans.
 These nuts can be ground down without compromising the nuts integrity or flavor.